on-the-ground/effect_ive_go/README.md

     1. A handler scope is created with `WithStateEffectHandler(ctx)`
     2. Internally, a handler goroutine is spawned and waits on a `chan`
-    3. Domain logic calls `PerformResumableEffect(ctx, EffectState, payload)`
+    3. Domain logic calls `PerformResumableEff(ctx, EffectState, payload)`
     4. Handler processes the effect and sends result back on `resumeCh`
     5. Caller resumes execution with the result